Welcome to the municipality of Sarpsborg!

 The municipality of Sarpsborg is about 425 square kilometers in total, lakes and islands included.
 The landscape is welcoming, with lush meadows, deep forests and calm waters.
 The opportunities when it comes to out-door activities are multiple: Swimming, fishing, canoeing, biking, hiking, cross-country skiing, downhill skiing and snowboarding - to mention a few.

 The history of Sarpsborg is long and rich.
 The town was founded in the year 1016 by the Norwegian king Olav Haraldsson, later known as St. Olav (St. Olaf).
-Thus Sarpsborg will celebrate its millennium anniversary in 2016.
-The past will be celebrated - but we will also look ahead and do investments for the future.
+Thus Sarpsborg celebrated its millennium anniversary in 2016.
 More information about the history of Sarpsborg.

 Day care and kindergardens